felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Books are a mere tactile visual support.
 We have to stop "respecting" our books.
 A suplexed book is not impacted at all in its capacity to teach us something.
 Yet, as obvious as this might sound, it is a truth that eluded me for many years.
+Let me tell you a story of a time when I respected books more than my brain's need to learn.

+---

 ## Flashback